RobinHankin/lorentz/inst/JOSS/paper.md

 for the nonassociative and noncommutative gyrogroup structure of relativistic three-velocity addition is included.
-Some functionality for relativistic transformation of tensors of order two such as the stress-energy tensor is given, and examples are included.
+Some functionality for relativistic transformation of tensors of order two such as the stress-energy tensor is given, with examples.
 In the package, the speed of light is one by default, but is user-settable and the classical limit is recovered by setting $c=\infty$.
 Both passive and active transforms are implemented.
 An extensive heuristic vignette detailing package idiom is included.

-The package is used to execute a formal sweep through many possibilities, searching for a distributive law following an observation of Ungar [-@ungar2006].
+There does not seem to be a known relativistic generalization of the classical distributive law $r\left({\bf u} + {\bf v}\right)=r{\bf u} + r{\bf v}$.
+Ungar [-@ungar1997] states that ``It is hoped that one day a gyrodistributive law \ldots will be discovered.
+If exists, it is expected to be the standard distributive law relaxed by Thomas gyration in some unexpected way''.
+The package is used to execute a systematic sweep through a total of $2^{15}\cdot 3\cdot 7=688128$ possible distributive laws consistent with Ungar's suggestion, unfortunately without success.

 # References